Port of Churchill: History

 The port was built in the late 1920s and began exporting grain shipments in 1931, following a six-year project to build the railway to connect Hudson Bay to other points in Canada for use in shipping.
 The first ship to import cargo through the port was the British freighter Pennyworth in 1932.

-The port and all freight railway service to the port was shut down in August 2016 following the Government of Canada's ending of the Wheat Board monopoly, which subsequently allowed Canadian farmers to sell grain to all market participants, and shippers were free to ship via lower-cost non-Arctic ports and transport routes.
+The port and all freight railway service to the port was shut down in August 2016 following the Government of Canada's decision to end the Canadian Wheat Board's monopsony on grains from western Canada, which subsequently allowed farmers to sell grain on the open market and shift to using lower-cost non-Arctic ports.

 After purchasing the port and related infrastructure in 2018, the Arctic Gateway Group repaired the rail line before winter set in, lowering the cost of goods in Churchill.

 On September 7, 2019, the Arctic Gateway Group announced that it had successfully completed the loading of its first grain ship since operations were ceased in 2016.